AdobeDocs/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/developer-console.md

 + Listing all OSGi components deployed to AEM as a Cloud Service
 + Providing each OSGi component's state; including if they are active or unsatisfied
 + Providing details into unsatisfied service references may cause OSGi components from becoming active
-+ Listing OSGi properties and their values bound to the OSGi component
++ Listing OSGi properties and their values bound to the OSGi component.
+  + This will display actual values injected via [OSGi environment configuration variables](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/configuring-osgi.html#environment-specific-configuration-values).

 ### Configurations